zephyrproject-rtos/zephyr/boards/riscv/litex_vexriscv/doc/index.rst

 ========================
 Using this platform ensures that all registers addresses are in the proper place.
 All drivers were tested using this platform.
-In order to generate the bitstream for the Digilent Arty A7-35 Board, proceed with the following instruction:
+In order to generate the bitstream, proceed with the following instruction:

 1. Clone the repository and update all submodules: